MailOnline/jquery.ezmodal.js/README.md

 ------
 The modal triggers this events:

-    ez-modal-open : before the modal opens
+    ez-modal-open : trigger the modal opens
-    ez-modal-close : before the modal closes
+    ez-modal-close : trigger the modal closes
     ez-modal-destroy: before the modal is destroyed
+    ez-modal-before-open : before the modal opens
+    ez-modal-before-close : before the modal closes
     ez-modal-after-open : after the modal opens
     ez-modal-after-close: after the modal closes
+    ez-modal-before-load: before an html fragment is loaded with ajax
     ez-modal-after-load: after an html fragment is loaded with ajax

 If you manage this events you can find in the "opt" object the same parameters passed to the plugin.
 In the ui object you will find: container, backdrop, and modal

 HTML5 data API
 --------------